rnag/rnag.github.io/_posts/2023-01-03-a-year-in-retrospect.markdown

 A year in which most people became understandably restless after being homebound most of 2020 and 2021 due to the COVID-19 Pandemic.
 Offices started requiring employees to commute to physical offices instead of working from home.
 Conventions and events started meet in-person this year.
 People started casting off the metaphorical shackles that had bound them for so long, attempting to break free.

-I hit an undoubtedly incredible milestone in my age.
+I hit an undoubtedly _epic_ milestone in my age.
 I got sick with COVID for the first time, and hated every second of it.
 I attended two tech conventions, each for the first time in my life.
 I got COVID _again_, hated it as much; I was bedridden for a whole day.
 I _almost_ made a friend, and _almost_ made a lover, two separate entities -- then the moment passed, and it slipped through the cracks in my outstretched hand.
-I traveled all the way West and South of the States.
+I traveled (almost) all the way West and South of the contiguous United States.
 I went hiking and sightseeing at some really cool spots.
 I finally bit the bullet and got outfitted with a brand spanking new PS5 and game, which I'm rather proud of.

 And yes, I stood up this (very same) website that you are reading through now.